devtron-labs/devtron/scripts/devtron-reference-helm-charts/reference-chart_4-18-0/README.md

 ```
 To wait for given period of time before switch active the container.

+### Winter-Solider
+Winter Soldier can be used to

+- cleans up (delete) Kubernetes resources
+- reduce workload pods to 0

+**_NOTE:_** After deploying this we can create the Hibernator object and provide the custom configuration by which workloads going to delete, sleep and many more.

 ### Resources

 These define minimum and maximum RAM and CPU available to the application.